On this page:

 Trustee from September 2018

+Katherine has over 15 years’ management experience in the investment banking and commercial training sectors.
 She has extensive experience in service delivery; risk management; building and improving processes and controls for new and existing businesses lines; coordinating groups of people across different functions; and restructuring and developing teams.
-Katherine had a stroke in 2013.
+She is currently studying on a part-time Masters Programme in Politics at Edinburgh University.

 Prior to setting up his own business Expense Reduction Analysts (ERA) in 2017 helping organisations to improve cash flows through effective procurement and supplier management, Harvinder Rattan’s career spanned over 25 years in Financial Services, the last 10 years at HSBC.